THE COLLABORATIVE STRATEGIC PLANNING PROCESS

 Upon completion of the process up until this point, your CRE advisor will be able to provide recommendations on leveraging one of the following: acquisition, leasing, lease termination, lease renewal or renegotiation, consolidation, disposition, sale-leaseback, relocation, new development or design-build.

-For each identified opportunity, your CRE advisor can provide a shortlist of options, as well as strategy for both individual assets and the broader portfolio.
+For each identified opportunity, your CRE advisor can provide a shortlist of options, as well as a strategy for both individual assets and the broader portfolio.

 6. Execute Gameplan